 Your pet must not foul in any communal areas, inside or out.
 If this happens, you must clear it completely and deal with any staining it may cause.
 If your pet fouls in your garden, you are responsible for keeping it clear of waste.
 It is unacceptable to leave it, even in your private garden, as it is unsafe, and unpleasant for neighbours.

-Please use the form below to apply now.
+You can apply to keep a pet in your home through your My SaxonWeald account.
 Please note, if we grant permission for your pet, we require you to send us a photo of the animal for identification purposes should problems arise.